mr-bt/manager.README/README.md

 #### Monthly Staff Afternoon

 Once a month, we have a 4-hour meeting on a Friday afternoon.
-We check in as a team, conduct a month retrospective, groom and prioritise the team backlog, and discuss any significant topics.
+We check in as a team, conduct a monthly retrospective, groom and prioritise the team backlog, and discuss any significant topics.
 The chairperson manages the agenda and meeting minutes, and pre-reads are shared at least two days in advance.
 On-site attendance is mandatory.

 #### Quarterly Off-site

 Each quarter, the monthly meeting is replaced by a full-day meeting.
 We conduct a team check-in, team retrospective, review team health checks, retrospect on OKRs, work on next quarter's objectives, groom and prioritise the team backlog, and discuss any significant topics.
 The chairperson manages the agenda and meeting minutes, and pre-reads are shared at least two days in advance.
-We’ll have lunch or dinner together, and on-site attendance is mandatory.
+We'll have lunch or dinner together, and on-site attendance is mandatory.

 ## How do I Think About

-This section is about you getting to know how I think about certain topics.
-It also serves as somewhat setting expectations.
+This section provides insights into my thought process and viewpoints on various topics.
+It's designed to help you understand my expectations and how I approach them.

 ### Management Vs. Leadership